claint76/inivation-docs/Others/Student_projects.md

 You will read and understand solutions to the perspective-n-point problem based on event-based data from dynamic vision sensors.
 You will implement these methods in the jAER software framework.
-Then you will come up with better methods\!
+Then you will come up with better methods!

 # Optic flow